 SendbirdSdkinstance must be called across a client app at least once.
 We recommend that you initialize the Chat SDK in the

 You will need a user in order to send a message to a channel.
 You can either create a user on our dashboard or use a unique ID that hasn't been taken by any of your Sendbird application users.
 In the latter case, a new user will be automatically created in your Sendbird application before being connected.

 Note: To learn more about authenticating with an access token, go to Authentication.

 Create an open channel using the following codes.
-Open channels are where all users in your Sendbird application easily participate without an invitation.
+Open channels are where all users in your Sendbird application can easily participate without an invitation.
 When creating an open channel, the

 Note: You can also create a group channel to send a message.
 To learn more, see Create a channel in the Group channel page.

 Enter the open channel to send and receive messages.

 Finally, send a message to the channel.
 To learn about the message types you can send, refer to Message Overview in our Platform API Docs.